ElBarSimson9593/elbarsimson/README.md

 # Document Generator

-This repository provides a small FastAPI application to generate corporate reports and PowerPoint presentations.
+This repository provides a small FastAPI application to generate corporate reports, PowerPoint presentations and Word documents.

 ## Requisitos